JuanIrache/gopro-telemetry/readme.md

 - Interpret data
   - Handle files with multiple devices BEFORE times
   - Calculate time (take reference from mp4 file if gps missing)
+    - Merge timed DEVC by fourCC
+    - Remove used values
-    - Document time inputs and outputs (gps time is utc, mp4 time is local)
+    - Document time inputs and outputs (gps time is utc, mp4 time is local) (explain sticky values)
     - Post dates
   - Add filtering options (GPS, Accel, Gyro...)
   - What to do with EMPT, TSMP?